 1. What Is the On-Neck Pattern?

 The On-Neck Pattern is a bearish continuation candlestick pattern that appears during a downtrend.
 It consists of a long bearish candle followed by a smaller bullish candle that gaps down but fails to recover, closing near the previous candle’s low.
+As noted by Steve Nison (2001), the pioneer of candlestick charting, this structure signifies a failure of buyers to regain momentum.

 In technical analysis, this pattern signals that sellers remain in control and the current price decline is likely to continue.